 - Just sign on, create an anonymous identity, and chat with one of our volunteers.

 - Call us at 609-258-0279.

 *Occasionally, we may receive a high volume of calls/chats, and we may not able to take your request in a timely manner.
 If that happens, please consider switching from chat to call (or vice versa).
-We will try to respond within a ten-minute window at the latest.
+We will try to respond within a ten-minute window at the most, so please wait for at least five minutes.
 If it’s an urgent matter, please consider calling the CPS on-call counselor at (609) 258-3139.